-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 1.14 2/12/2020 Jim Wallace and what kind of mitigation will be used?
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 4.14 2/12/2020 Jim Wallace How far upstream and downstream will the levees be affected and what kind of mitigation will be used?
 How do changes to the East Bank affect the West Bank, and what kind of mitigation will be used?
 Hydrodynamic modelng has not yet been conducted.
 However, it is expected from previous modeling that the intake structures would not materially impact the water levels in the river during high flows.
 The Project may reduce water levels at some time periods.
 Water level impacts are expected to be below the USACE threshold for action.
 Therefore, levee improvements for water level impacts upstream of the structures would not be expected to be necessary.
 Hydrodynamic modeling is also planned to be conducted to evaluate more localized erosive conditions, which could lead to the need for slope protection on some locations along the levees.
 Those impacts are expected to be limited to a few hundred feet, or less, upstream and downstream of the intake sheet pile training walls.
-Phil Ryan 2/26/2020 Responded 1.15 2/12/2020 Jim Wallace The dewatering water would be tested to determine if on-site treatment would be required prior to reuse or removal from the site.
+Phil Ryan 2/26/2020 Responded 4.15 2/12/2020 Jim Wallace Where will water pumped in the dewatering process go?
+The dewatering water would be tested to determine if on-site treatment would be required prior to reuse or removal from the site.
 The treatment could range from removal of sediment to removal of other constituents.
 The treated water would be considered for on-site reuse, including use for dust control or mixing with slurry, grout, or cement materials.
 At this time, the volume of dewatering flows and water supplies have not been calculated for each construction site.
 Therefore, the need for off-site disposal of dewatering flows is not known.
 However, the dewatering flows would not be discharged to local drainages and stormwater facilities in a manner that would reduce capacity for continued use of these existing facilities by local lands or cause a rise in groundwater and seepage problems on lands adjacent to the drainages.
 Gwen Buchholz 2/26/2020 Responded